top of page

 Bankruptcy is a legal process administered under the Bankruptcy and Insolvency Act.

-More specifically, personal bankruptcy is a procedure that allows an insolvent person or the liquidator of an insolvent person (with the permission of the court) to make an assignment of their assets for the benefit of their creditors in general in order to relieve themselves of a financial burden when they are unable to repay their obligations.
+More specifically, personal bankruptcy is a procedure that allows an insolvent person or the liquidator of an insolvent person (with the permission of the court) to transfer their assets to creditors in order to be released from their financial obligations when they cannot repay them.

-This process frees you from most of your debts and any legal action taken against you by your creditors should also come to an end.
+This process discharges you from most of your debts and halts legal action from your creditors.
 In fact, filing for bankruptcy frees you from most or all of your unsecured debts including credit card balances, lines of credit, payday loans and tax debts.
 It also triggers an automatic stay of proceedings, which suspends any legal actions brought against you by your creditors such as wage garnishment.

 Does Declaring Bankruptcy Erase All Debts?

-Furthermore, if someone has co-signed or guaranteed a loan for you, your personal bankruptcy proceedings won’t release that person from their obligations.
+Also, if someone has co-signed or guaranteed a loan for you, they remain responsible for repayment even if you file for bankruptcy.
+The personal bankruptcy process does not release guarantors from their obligations.

-What Is the Role of a Licensed Insolvency Trustee?
+What Is the Role of a Licensed Insolvency Trustee During Bankruptcy?

 A licensed insolvency trustee is a person who is licensed by the Office of the Superintendent of Bankruptcy to handle proposals and bankruptcies.
-The licensed insolvency trustee will explain in detail the consultation process and your responsibilities during the process.
-He will explain the consequences of the process, including its implications regarding your credit rating and the restoration of your credit score.
+The trustee will clearly explain each consultation step and the obligations you must meet.
+They will also explain the consequences of the process, including the impact on your credit score and the possible recovery measures.

 Debts, Legal Remedies and Credit Score